nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The commands in this section are only available in some modes.

 ### 1. Linking a resource to a location

+Use this command when you wish to link a resource entity to a location (e.g. a pilot that has just landed in Dubai can have his location set as Dubai, so you are able to identify the correct pilots when filtering the pilots by location).
 ```
 linklocation /resource_prefix resource_index /loc location_index
 ```
 This command is ONLY available in the following modes: `crew`, `flight`, `pilot` and `plane`.

 This commands links an entity of the current resource mode to a specified location entity in Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will link a `plane` to a specified location entity in the database.
+For example, if you are currently in the `plane` mode, then this command will link a `plane` to a specified location entity in the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.